Validation is a crucial step before a medical device (MD) is put on the market.

 We can easily think that validating an artificial intelligence triage solution for radiology is an easy path: Yes/No. There is a single pathology: it doesn’t require a lot of work!

 However, it is a step with heavy responsibility.
-Whether it is to comfort us, as a software developer, or to obtain certifications, such as FDA clearance or CE mark.
+Whether it is to comfort us, as software developers, or to obtain certifications, such as FDA clearance or CE mark.
 Therefore, it’s an important regulatory requirement.

 The goal is to prove to the medical community, and to the competent authorities, that our product is accurate, reliable, performant (perform as intended), fast, and above all: carries no risk for the patient!